 How do I fill out the divorce petition?

 The Petition of Dissolution is the document that officially starts the divorce process: it is where you notify the Oregon court and your spouse what you are asking for in the divorce.
 If you decide to file on your own, more information will be required.
 You can find this information on the various county court websites, the Oregon Department of Justice website, or the website for the Oregon State Bar.

 How much does it cost to file the petition and serve it?

 It costs $301 to file a divorce Petition with the court.

 Costs to “serve” the Petition and Summons on your spouse vary.
 If you hire the sheriff, the cost is generally around $35, depending on the county.
 The Sheriff will make three attempts.
 If you hire a private process server, you can expect it to cost about $40 or more.

 The Sherriff or process server will file a proof of service with the court.
 If your spouses does not appear, and later contests that he or she did not receive the Petition and Summons, the process server will need to come into court and testify that your spouse was, in fact, served.

-Contact Leskin Law & Mediation for help filing for Divorce in Oregon
+Contact One Day Divorce and Mediation for help filing for Divorce in Oregon

-Call Leskin Law and Mediation For A No Cost Consultation
+Call Leskin Law & Mediation For A No Cost Consultation